Trucks Hit Hard

 When a trucker or trucking company breaks federal or state safety rules, it significantly increases the value of your claim.
 These regulations exist to keep you safe—and when they’re ignored, they provide powerful evidence of negligence.

-Every regulation violation is evidence your Atlanta truck accident attorney uses to build a stronger case.
+Every regulation violation is evidence your truck accident attorney uses to build a stronger case.
 At The Weinstein Firm, we investigate driver logs, maintenance records, and company policies to uncover negligence.
 These violations don’t just prove fault—they often justify significantly higher compensation.

 Here’s how violations work in your favor: